Railway Museum in Photos

 Series E5 Shinkansen.

-It is enormous, almost 800 meters long with three floors.
+At almost 800 meters long with three floors it is enormous.
 There are also outside exhibits.
 To see everything will take a lot of time, so plan accordingly.
 You won’t regret it because it is one of the best train museums in Japan.

 Railway museum Class Kuha 181 Electric Railcar train